 Recently I was invited to a dear friends’ house for dinner.
 Also joining us was a young couple and their three year old daughter (Trudy), who had recently moved into the neighborhood.
 The three year old reminded me of some very important lessons I can apply to my business today.
 Here are the lessons I took away from the experience.

 Lesson 1: “New” starts with shy.
-Similar to the three year old, when I meet new people or find myself in a new situation I hold back a bit until I take stock of the situation.
-While some fall on… Continue reading
+Similar to the three year old, when I meet new people or find myself in a new situation I hold back a bit until I take stock of the… Continue reading

 The beginning of the year is a great time to think about what’s next for you, your career and your staff.
 The number one reason employees look for another job is prompted by their bad manager.
 Employees stay – where and when they feel valued.
 One of the easiest ways to value an employee is to encourage and support their development.
 Here are some tips for you to use to develop your employees (or yourself):

 Tip 1: It’s about them, not you.
-You may enjoy taking classes, looking for new responsibilities, having new experiences or heading up projects.
-You… Continue reading
+You may enjoy taking classes, looking for new responsibilities, having new experiences… Continue reading

 It’s really very easy.
 You’re performing anyway, so why not make it exceptional?
 Here’s the challenge, pick one of the following each week to be exceptional.
 Don’t forget to let your boss know.